shieldfy/API-Security-Checklist/README.md

 - [ ] Check your dependencies (both software and OS) for known vulnerabilities.
 - [ ] Keep track Dependabot report from github to detect package vulnerabilities
 - [ ] Don't use too old/deprecated package which might have performance or security issue
-- [ ] Ensure no text testing, log test on production code
+- [ ] Ensure no text testing, log test on production environment
 - [ ] Design a backup and rollback solution for disaster recovery.

 ## Monitoring